Joseph Desha: Gubernatorial legacy and transition

 The graves of Desha and his wife in Georgetown Cemetery.

 The numerous controversies of Desha's term severely damaged his reputation.
 Harrison recorded that a visitor to Kentucky remarked in 1825, "[Desha] is said by some to possess talents; I have never been furnished with evidence."
 Harrison further noted that "[b]y 1828, many Kentuckians would have agreed with that assessment."

 Desha supported William T. Barry, the Democratic-Republican gubernatorial nominee, to succeed him.
 Early reports showed Barry leading his opponent, National Republican Thomas Metcalfe, but the final margin favored Metcalfe.
 Not only did Desha not agree with Metcalfe politically, he believed that the governorship should go to a high-born aristocrat.
 Although Metcalfe was the son of a Revolutionary War soldier, his nickname of "Old Stone Hammer" indicated his pride in his trade of masonry, which was considered a common profession.

 Due to a constitutional quirk, Metcalfe's term was scheduled to begin eight days before the expiration of Desha's.
 Desha charged that Metcalfe was not allowing him to finish out his term and threatened not to vacate the governor's mansion until his term officially ended.
 Clark records as legend that, after drinking heavily at a local tavern, Metcalfe and some of his supporters formed a mob and went to the governor's mansion to evict him by force.
 Accounts in the local newspapers of the time instead record that the Deshas left the mansion peacefully without intervention by Metcalfe.

 Later life and death

 At the expiration of his term as governor, Desha retired from public life to his farm in Harrison County.
 During the final years of his life, Desha and his wife Margaret moved to Georgetown, Kentucky, where one of his sons, a physician, lived.
 Desha died at his home in Georgetown, Kentucky, on October 11, 1842, and was buried on the grounds.
 The state erected a monument over his grave.
 In 1880, both Desha's body and the monument were moved to Georgetown Cemetery.

+Desha is the great-great-granduncle of future President, Lyndon B. Johnson.